Zachary-Levesque/Sports-Strategy-Engine/docs/user_flows.md

 1. Open the `Holes` tab.
 2. Select an existing hole or click `New Hole`.
-3. Update:
+3. For a new hole, choose:
    - hole id and display name
    - par
-   - tee position
+   - yardage
+4. Click `Generate Layout`.
+5. Use the interactive course editor to drag and resize:
-   - green geometry
+   - green and pin
-   - fairway geometry
+   - fairway path
-   - rough width
+   - fairway width and rough width
+   - hazards
+6. Use the toolbar to add:
+   - bunker
+   - water
+   - OB
+   - recovery
-   - wind direction and speed
+7. Adjust wind direction and speed if needed.
-   - hazards including type, shape, geometry, and penalty strokes
-4. Click `Save Hole`.
+8. Click `Save Hole`.
-5. To remove a hole, open it and click `Delete Hole`.
+9. To remove a hole, open it and click `Delete Hole`.

 Successful behavior:
 - saved holes remain after refresh
 - updated holes are available immediately in `Strategy`
 - deleted holes are removed from the list and no longer appear in scenarios
-- the live SVG hole preview updates immediately while geometry or hazard fields change
+- the live SVG hole preview updates immediately while features are dragged or resized

 ## Recommendation History Flow